 - Be vigilant of identity theft, especially if traveling abroad.
 Do not charge electronic devices from USB ports on computers to reduce risk of theft of personal information; charge only in electrical outlets.

 - Practice safe driving.
 Stay attuned to signs of fatigue, switch drivers often, take breaks, avoid cell phone use and do not consume anything that would impair your ability to drive.

 - Don't go anywhere alone.
 Have friends with you at all times.

 - Trust your instincts.
 If a situation seems unsafe or you feel uneasy, leave immediately.
 Stay in well-lighted areas frequented by tourists, secure your valuables and keep an eye on your belongings.

 - Communicate.
 Check in with family periodically and discuss safety with friends.
 Tell someone where you are going (even if it is just to the bathroom), and take a friend with you whenever possible.
 Check in with family to let them know that you are safe and to tell them if you are planning any big excursions.

 - Require Consent.
 If you choose to engage in sex, take every precaution against sexually transmitted diseases.
+Always use protection.
+Condoms can be obtained free of charge at the Student Wellness Center.
 Check the Centers for Disease Control and Prevention website for STD information for the area you are traveling.
 It doesn’t matter if you have been intimate with someone before, or what you may be feeling for someone.
-Before you initiate anything, you must make sure the other person is comfortable and agrees with your intentions.
-He or she must give consent verbally and definitively before it is okay to proceed.
+Before you engage in sexual activity, you must make sure the other person is comfortable and agrees with your intentions.
+Consent must be verbal and definitive before it is okay to proceed.
 On the other hand, you should say no if a situation doesn’t feel right.
 Say yes only if it does.
 Ask and listen with ultimate respect.

 - Protect yourself.
 Wear sunscreen and mosquito repellent, and stay hydrated.
 Swim safely if you plan on venturing out into the ocean.